 The signing process produces the signature by using a private key to encrypt the hash of the snapshot of the current state of the document.
 The certificate with its public key is added to the signature and saved in the PDF file.

-To learn how to digitally sign a document using PSPDFKit for Windows, please see this guide.
+To learn how to digitally sign a document using PSPDFKit for Web, please see this guide.

-PSPDFKit for Windows is also able to validate signatures.
+PSPDFKit for Web is also able to validate signatures.
 The validation process consists of two steps.

 In the first step, we check if the signature certificate embedded during signing can be trusted.
 In order to do this, we need to obtain the trusted certificate chain up to the root authority that issued it.
-PSPDFKit for Windows allows you to specify the certificates to use for validation.
+Both the Server and Standalone setups of PSPDFKit for Web allow you to specify the certificates to use for validation.
 See this article for specific information on how to provide them in your setup.

 In the second step, we verify the signature.
 This process essentially decrypts the signature with a public key from the certificate embedded in the PDF file on signing and compares it with the message digest built from the PDF file, excluding the signature itself.

 There are certain key concepts and terminology you might find useful to familiarize yourself with when dealing with digital signatures and cryptography.
 Here is a basic overview of some of them.
 If you are interested in learning about any of them in depth, you will find many helpful resources online.
 For the purposes of this article, we’ve used definitions found on Wikipedia and the OpenSSL Wiki: